TeasingSisyphus/cuttleV1/README.md

 This is a multiplayer card game leveraging sails.js and angularjs.

 ## DONE
+*   Jacks now can properly be played for their effects
 *	Properly move jacks to scrap pile in SIX
 *	Properly move jacks to scrap pile in SEVEN SCUTTLE
 *	Jacks now properly remove from the other side when the same card is jacked multiple times